About adoption practitioners

 • a Bachelor of Social Work, Master of Social Work or Ph.D. in Social Work

-• three years of experience completing homestudy assessments or other related clinical assessments and/or reviewing these assessments at a supervisory level
+• three years of experience completing homestudy assessments or other related clinical experience completing assessments in the role of a social worker or with a social work degree and/or reviewing these assessments at a supervisory level

 • membership in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) or eligible for membership